-Card issuers are "looking for ways to stand out" because so many consumers already have rewards cards.
-"They're sort of like the plain vanilla in credit cards," Davidson says.
+Card issuers are “looking for ways to stand out” because so many consumers already have some of the best rewards credit cards.
+“They’re sort of like the plain vanilla in credit cards,” Davidson says.

 After curtailing credit card offers during the depths of the recession, along with slashing credit lines and even rescinding credit cards, the competition is heating up again.
 During the first quarter of 2011, more than 1.4 billion offers were sent to consumers, compared to about 825,000 just a year before, Mintel Comperemedia research found.